JodaOrg/joda-beans/src/site/markdown/userguide-codegen.md

 All fields in an immutable bean must be final.
-It is recommended that immutable beans are final, do not extend any other bean class and directly implement `ImmutableBean`.
+It is recommended that immutable beans are final, do not extend any other bean class and directly implement [ImmutableBean](apidocs/org/joda/beans/ImmutableBean.html).

 ```
  @BeanDefinition